 Place a step ladder on the top landing.
 Wrap the end of a ladder in a cloth (to protect the wall) and lean it against the head wall, with the ladder feet resting against a riser (the back of the step) halfway down the stairs.

 Lay a scaffold board between the two ladders.

 Tie the board to the ladders with rope to stop them slipping.
 Use one board on top of another if the gap between the steps and the ladder is more than 1.5 metres (m).

 Follow the same principles of hanging wallpaper including marking a vertical starting line using a plumb line for the first length.

 Measure the longest drop first and cut the wallpaper to the required length, adding excess as the skirting board will be at an angle.

 Begin hanging the paper at the top of the wall, allowing the folded length to hang.
 Unfold it as you work down the wall.
 If you have someone helping you, they can fix the lower half in place.
-If the stairwell is deep, remove the ladder and place one end of the scaffold board on a stair tread and the other on steps at the bottom of the stairs so you can reach the lower half of the wall.
+If the stairwell is deep, remove the ladder and place one end of the scaffold board on a stair tread and the other on the bottom of the stairs.
+This way you can reach the lower half of the wall.

 When papering the head wall, you might need to move the ladder after fitting the first length.
 Take your time and ensure the ladders are secure every time they are moved.